dappnode/DAppNodeDocs/docs/user/quick-start/first-steps.md

 # First steps with DAppNode
 ---
-If you bought a DAppNode from our [store](https://shop.dappnode.io/), built your own custom NUC or installed DAppNode on a device you have lying around, theres a few steps you need to do in order start accessing your favorite chains.
+If you bought a DAppNode from our [store](https://shop.dappnode.io/), built your own custom NUC or installed DAppNode on a device you have lying around, theres a few steps you need to do in order start accessing your favorite web3 applications and blockchains.

 ### First login

 The first time you access the [DAppNode UI](http://my.dappnode), you will be asked to create a new account on your DAppNode.
-You will need to supply a username and a password.
-We use the following password:
+You will need to supply a username and a strong password.
+We have the following password requirements:

+- Between **8 and 32** characters
 - At least **one (1)** capital letter
 - At least **one (1)** number
 - At least **one (1)** special character (eg. !,?,/)